purduehackers/organize/directory/storyteller.md

 # About the role

 Purdue Hackers has gone through many eras over our 11-year lifespan, and has been radically transformed over the last two years.
-Our community has exploded—it's now the second-largest server under "Clubs" in the Purdue Discord student hub and the fifth-largest overall.
+Our community has exploded—it's now the largest server under "Clubs" in the Purdue Discord student hub and the fourth-largest overall.
 Two years ago, the community had almost no activity; today, it has 2,000 weekly messages & 160 weekly active members, & a strong community identity.

 Hack Night is a symbol of our transformation: every Friday, 80 people show up to the Bechtel Center and hack on cool projects together—including an LED sign, Conway's Game of Life over SSH, [an alternative time system](https://blog.purduehackers.com/posts/lightning-time), a camera on a motor that tracks objects, and many others.